The non-thesis Master program is comprised of:

 INDR 576 – HEALTHCARE SYSTEMS OPERATIONS

 Overview of industrial engineering and operations research applications in healthcare.
 Capacity planning and management in hospitals.
-Evaluating effects of interventions on the spread of infectious diseases.
+Evaluating the effects of interventions on the spread of infectious diseases.
 Analyzing the effects of resource allocation policies.
 Analysis of screening policies and their effects.
 Developing medical decision modeling to build decision support systems.

 ELEC 530 – DETECTION AND ESTIMATION THEORY